alvarogarcia7/blog_source/content/articles/2024-08-31-building-private-tools-open.md

 We have been developing tools like this.
 It works well, you just have to be careful on what gets committed where.

+Alternatives:

+1. Keep all development hidden
+2. Hide the data using git-crypt

 ## How to

 Split the tool in two parts: the public part and the private part.
 This refers both to data and behavior (code).